babelouest/ulfius/API.md

 ## Outgoing request functions <a name="outgoing-request-functions"></a>

 Ulfius allows output functions to send HTTP or SMTP requests.
 These functions use `libcurl`.
-You can disable these functions by appending the argument `CURLFLAG=-DU_DISABLE_CURL` when you build the library with Makefile or by disabling the flag in CMake build:
+You can disable these functions by appending the argument `CURLFLAG=1` when you build the library with Makefile or by disabling the flag in CMake build:

 ```
-$ make CURLFLAG=-DU_DISABLE_CURL # Makefile
+$ make CURLFLAG=1 # Makefile
 $ cmake -DWITH_CURL=off # CMake
 ```